The Men Behind the Tools

 Connecticut is a surprisingly fertile location for hardware designs.
 The familiar hex wrench takes its common name from the Allen Manufacturing Company of Hartford, which introduced a popular line of hex keys in 1943.

 Although DeWalt is now a subsidiary of Stanley Black & Decker, it traces its roots all the way back to 1922.
 That's when farm superintendent Raymond DeWalt ran into a problem.
 He needed more men to help him cut lumber to specific lengths, but his bosses wouldn't shell out any extra cash for payroll.
 DeWalt addressed the problem by hooking a saw to a moving yoke and an arm, which allowed one man to cut wood far more efficiently.
 Yes, DeWalt invented the radial arm saw, which made cutting lumber easier than the old table saws and handsaws that people had been using.
-DeWalt formed the DeWalt Products Company in 1924 and introduced the "Wonder-Worker" (shown at left), an electric woodworking machine that included his radial arm saw design.
+DeWalt formed the DeWalt Products Company in 1924 and introduced the "Wonder-Worker," an electric woodworking machine that included his radial arm saw design.

 Phillips head screw